wojciechmarek/modern-dashboard/README.md

 - ✅ using the docker containers to develop and run the application,
 - ❌ using the MongoDB database with Change Streams,
 - ❌ using the .env files to store the secrets,
+- ❌ using the CQRS to process the data in the spirit of DDD,
 - ✅ using the atomic design methodology to build the UI,
 - ❌ using the Storybook to present and test the UI components,
 - ❌ using real-time communication with GraphQL subscriptions,